Neurotransmitters

 - Ionotropic Cl− channel receptor (similar to GABA-A)

-- Renshaw cells: glycinergic interneurons mediating recurrent inhibition of motor neurons
+- Renshaw cells: glycinergic AND GABAergic interneurons (recurrent inhibition of motor neurons); explains tetanus toxin disinhibition phenotype.

 - Dual role: also a mandatory co-agonist at NMDA receptors